The District Council of Mallala is located in the Australian state of South Australia about 58 kilometers north of the state capital of Adelaide.

-The Council required a more innovative mapping solution that would assist with the following projects:
+They required a more innovative mapping solution that would help them implement the appropriate field information and assist with the following projects:

 - Road Infrastructure Collection and Maintenance

 With the road infrastructure collection and maintenance project, the Council wanted to collect the data on road infrastructure with tablets and smartphones in real time.
 Additionally, they wanted to have an option to update the condition of the collected asset on the spot.

 Finding a way to capture road sign information to satisfy legislation requirements and the ability to update the sign by any staff member on the spot when required was crucial for their workflow.

 Last but not the least, they needed to be able to track and capture the status, issues, defects of all active projects.
 An important requirement of the project management part is to capture all the photos, like potholes, surface deterioration, cracks, etc., and build an accurate online information database.

 To collect the data and find out what infrastructure needs maintenance the Council previously used offline collection tools with the following workflow:

 - Setting up a project with a desktop solution